arshh-d/Elevator-system/README.md

 - Make a request to go from one floor to other, and the controller system will automatically select the closet lift to the user

-- Mark any lift under maintenance and working status.
+- Mark any lift under maintenance or working status.